actuallyykatie/ba/exam_work/task_1.md

 ## decision tree

 Here I employ two methods of creating decision trees, which are supported by `caret` package.
 These are `ctree` and `rpart`.
 In sum, the first one performs better than the second, which seemed a bit odd in the beginning.
 By looking closer at the output, it is noticeable that the accuracy for both models is very-very similar.
 However, the recall score of the 1st model is higher, as well as the ROC-AUC.
-I googled a bit and found that they represent implementations of different algorithms, which makes the difference in scores quite explainable [[3]](https://stats.stackexchange.com/questions/12140/conditional-inference-trees-vs-traditional-decision-trees).
-Thus, as the metrics are higher for `ctree`, I can conclude that this method performs better on the provided data, and this model is the best one among the provided two.
+I googled a bit and found that they represent implementations of different algorithms, which makes the difference in scores quite explainable.
+Thus, as the metrics are higher for `ctree`, I can conclude that this method performs better on the provided data, and this model is the best one among the provided two. [[3]](https://stats.stackexchange.com/questions/12140/conditional-inference-trees-vs-traditional-decision-trees)

 ### decision tree (ctree)